ocrmypdf/OCRmyPDF/docs/cookbook.rst

 OCR images, not PDFs
 --------------------

-If you are starting with images, you can just use Tesseract 3.04 or later directly to convert images to PDFs:
+If you are starting with images, you can just use Tesseract directly to convert images to PDFs:

 .. code-block:: bash